os2kitos/kitos_frontend/README.md

 Current implementation is only localized to danish which is the fallback strings, so translation xlf is unnecessary at this point.
 Angular built-in pipes (`DatePipe`, `DecimalPipe`, etc.) are also affected by setting language to danish only.

 ## Editor details

 This section contains recommendations for the different editors we support.

 ### Visual Studio Code
-#### Mandatory extensions
-- EditorConfig.editorconfig: Ensures that VS Code respectes the `.editorconfig` file

-#### Optional extensions
-- Angular Language Server
-- IntelliCode
-- PowerShell
+The `EditorConfig.editorconfig` extension is mandatory for respecting basic file formatting.
+See `.vscode/extensions.json` for more recommendations.

 ## Troubleshooting

 ### This site can't provide a secure connection

 If you run `yarn start`, visit http://localhost:4200 in Chrome and see "This site can't provide a secure connection".
 It might be because Chrome has cached a permanent redirect from http://localhost to https://localhost.
-Fix it by going to `chrome://net-internals/#hsts` , find the "Delete domain security policies" section, type in `localhost` and click "Delete".
+Fix it by going to [chrome://net-internals/#hsts](chrome://net-internals/#hsts) , find the "Delete domain security policies" section, type in `localhost` and click "Delete".